GaboGomez09/calculator_using_variables/README.txt

 Design and implementation of a calculator with the capability of using variables.

-Using FLEX, BISON and a Symbol Table written in C.
+Using FLEX 2.6.0, BISON 3.0.4 and a Symbol Table written in C.

 Class: Compilers